seracio/plugnplay/README.md

 import { of } from 'rxjs';
 import { shareReplay, delay } from 'rxjs/operators';

-// expose a dictionnary of Observables (Behavior Subjects) const store = {
+// expose a dictionary of Observables (Behavior Subjects) const store = {
     once: of('hello').pipe(
         delay(250),